SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/Map/size.md

 so.topic: reference
 ---

+# Map.size()

 Returns the number of elements in the map.